GhaydA-AlQudah/Career-Compass-USA-Power-BI-Dashboard/README.md

       - the most states contains that job
 - [ ] you can filter over both or between any mix to spot the cross you want to  discover.

+1. High-Level Market Overview
+At a glance, the dashboard provides a macro perspective of the industry, allowing you to:

+Identify Market Leaders: Pinpoint which job titles dominate the current landscape and which states serve as the primary tech hubs.

+Corporate Benchmarking: Discover top-hiring companies filtered by state and industry presence.

+Holistic Compensation Analysis: Evaluate "quality of life" metrics, including health insurance availability and work-schedule flexibility (Remote vs. On-site), alongside traditional salary data.

+2. Targeted Discovery via Dynamic Slicers
+By leveraging the interactive Snowflake Schema architecture, users can perform granular "Deep Dives" using multi-select slicers:

+Geographical Analysis (State Filter):

+Assess localized earning potential through Average Annual Salary benchmarks.

+Extract the Top-Tier Skillsets specifically demanded within a particular region.

+Role-Specific Analysis (Job Title Filter):

+Compare Salary Distributions to identify the highest-paying career paths.

+Map out the Technical Stack required for specific roles to guide upskilling efforts.

+Analyze the "Perks Gap" by seeing which roles offer the best benefits and schedule types.

+Cross-Dimensional Filtering:

+Combine multiple filters (e.g., Data Scientist in California at Large Tech Firms) to spot unique market "cross-sections" and tailor your career strategy to real-world data.

 # Recommendation